JuriTools/pjangular/README.md

 # PjAngular

 ## Todo
+- Fix that only first book is correctly parsed
-- articles bis /2 etc are not correctly parsed
+    - Chapters and other containers are not correctly printed
 - Fix service for ingress from ejustice website
 - Add service for ingress from preformatted database
 - Export as a plugin for Chrome & Firefox